Akascape/Sprite-Extractor-On-The-Go/README.md

 <br>To install the modules, just open cmd and write "pip install module_name".
 <br>Just simply run the 'Sprite Extracter On-the-go.py' to enter the GUI.
 Then just use it as described in the Readme.md
 <br>Also make sure you have the project assets too, or else it will not run
-<br>The executable(.exe) file is made with auto-py-to-exe converter.
-It is fully safe and secure to run.
-If you use that then no need to install python.
 <br>Please open an issue if you find any error.
 <br>Download the zip file here:
 <br>https://github.com/Akascape/Sprite-Extracter-On-The-Go/releases